szabgab/slides/python/basic.md

 {aside}
 In this example we create two variables `width` and `height` containing the numbers 23 and 17 respectively.

-Unlike in math, in porgramming in general where you see a single equal sign `=` it means **assignment**.
+Unlike in math, in programming in general where you see a single equal sign `=` it means **assignment**.
 It means we want the value on the right-hand-side to be in the variable on the left-hand-side.

 Others might say make the word/name on the left-hand-side of the `=` sign refer to the value that is on the right-hand-side.